laur89/awesome-stars/README.md

 ## TypeScript

+- [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 - [matrix-org/matrix-appservice-discord](https://github.com/matrix-org/matrix-appservice-discord) - A bridge between Matrix and Discord.
 - [mmgoodnow/cross-seed](https://github.com/mmgoodnow/cross-seed) - Fully-automatic cross-seeding with Torznab
 - [pmndrs/react-three-fiber](https://github.com/pmndrs/react-three-fiber) - 🇨🇭 A React renderer for Three.js